video-dev/hls.js/docs/API.md

 (default: `es`)

 RFC 3066 language code for the text track generated for CEA-708 captions track 2.
+Will only apply if there are no closed captions defined in the manifest.

 parameter should be a string